 The 5 Most Horrifying Disasters That Ever Happened In Idaho

 Idaho is a relatively seismic state, but in terms of weather is blessedly mild with regards to devastating acts of nature.
 While natural, large-scale events impact the state every year, only a few events across the country receive formal Federal Major Disaster Declarations from the President, a program which was created in the ’50s.
 Since the program began, 23 major disasters have been declared in Idaho, along with two federal emergency and 10 fire management assistance declarations.

-Idaho is a wonderful place to live; however, the same natural and geologic forces that make it so beautiful can often result in disasters.
+Idaho is a wonderful place to live; however, the same natural and geologic forces that make it so beautiful can often result in natural disasters of epic proportions.
 These five events, while they may or may not have been registered as Federal disasters, were devastating enough to Idaho’s population, landscape, and industry that they make notable historical moments.
-They also mark incredible moments of our state coming together to help those in affected communities recover, and promote healing across the Gem State.
+They also mark incredible moments of our state coming together to help those in affected communities recover and promote healing across the Gem State.